-- This kills the little suckers!
-1 and a half cups each of water and ammonia and 2 tablespoons of Murphy's Oil Soap.
-Put in a good spray bottle shake and start spraying.
-Submitted By: Linda
+Oil soap: Mix 1 1/2 cups each of water and ammonia and 2 tablespoons of Murphy's Oil Soap.
+Put in a good spray bottle, shake, and spray the slugs directly.

-Older commercial slug control products are extremely toxic to pets, as Deborah points out below.
-However, there are newer controls on the market that have proven effective and much safer to use.
+Use commercial slug control products with caution!
+Some traditional formulas are extremely toxic to pets, while many newer products are much safer to use.

 - Diatomaceous earth: This natural material, sold in garden centers, hardware stores, and swimming pool spa supply stores, dehydrates and kills snails/slugs.

 - Sluggo: An organic slug bait product made with the active ingredient iron phosphate, Sluggo is safe for pets and humans.
 Slugs eat the bait then move underground, where they die.